 The above video shows a practice session of a kobudo drill using the Sai (metal truncheon).
 This is the first of three Sai drills that we practice in the kobudo program I run at The Academy of Traditional Karate.
 This drill is composed of three sets of blocks, five low, four middle and three high.
 The stances alternate between Zenkutsu-dachi (front leaning stance) and Neko-ashi-dachi (cat stance).
-The Sai blocks are first performed all on the right side and then all on the left side.
+The Sai blocks are first performed all on the left side and then all on the right side.

 Periodically video taping practice sessions like this is a great way to review and analyze your own performance.
 On video you can see what you are doing well and where you can continue to improve.
 Practicing Karate/Kobudo is always a constant process of learning, evaluating and improving.

 I videoed this practice session in our basement dojo on 03/12/22.
 Stay tuned for my next post which will include a step-by-step breakdown and a PDF practice reference sheet for this drill.
 Subsequent posts will cover the Sai Strikes and Sai Combinations drills which I have also video taped.

 If you enjoyed this post please let us know with a comment below, subscribe to our blog, share the post, visit our sponsors and bookmark and use our Amazon.com link the next time you buy anything on Amazon!
 We may earn a small fee from the links on this site, at NO additional cost to you, to help support creating and maintaining this website.